Jupyter Lab Guide¶

 There is a drawback to use pip install

-: when your JupyterLab instance is restarted you will lose all installed Python modules.
+: when your JupyterLab instance is restarted, you will lose all installed Python packages.

 3.2 conda¶